Laylock

 I’ve selected six stitch patterns to highlight knitted texture, lace, and ribbing, and because I wanted to make this booklet extra useful, each of the stitches is photographed on the right side and the wrong side (I haven’t seen this done before, but I wish more publications would adopt the practice), and I offer additional tips and advice to help you on your way.

 Whether you’re a beginner or a bored expert, I think you’ll enjoy The Little eBook of Knitting Stitches.
 I’m offering it as a free gift to subscribers of the Laylock mailing list.
-The subject of the mailings will be ‘better living through knitting‘, emails will only be sent once or twice a month, and of course I will never spam you or share your information.
-Nevertheless, if you’d really rather not subscribe, write me an email & I’ll send you the PDF file anyway.
+I will send you occasional emails with knitting tips, but if you’d really rather not subscribe, write me an email & I’ll send you the PDF file anyway.
 Just because. :)

 The eBook contains: